benchan911/tp/docs/UserGuide.md

 Step by step guide:

-    user: performance add
+    User:   performance add
     PAC:    Please key in the name of event that you wish to access to its student's performance.
-    user: event
+    User:   event

 If the event is found, you can choose to add the student's result by manually key in each student, or you may choose the alternative provided by PAC: record using a current name list.
 Do note that you have to have an existing name list before you are using this short cut.
 The following will show a success example of using a current name list to add performance.

     PAC:    Would you like to import an existing student list?
 If yes, input 'yes'.
 Else, input anything.
-    user: yes
+    User:   yes
     PAC:    Please choose the name list you wish to use. (shows a list of list names)
-    user: 1
+    User:   1
     PAC:    Please key in the result for student (student1 name)
-    user: A
+    User:   A
     PAC:    The result of student (student name) has been added successfully under event (event name)
     PAC:    Please key in the result for student (student2 name) ...

 #### 4.3.2 Deleting students’ performance: performance `performance delete`